graphsense/graphsense-python/docs/EntitiesApi.md

     # example passing only required values which don't have defaults set
     try:
-        # Get attribution tags for a given entity
+        # Get tags for a given entity
         api_response = api_instance.list_tags_by_entity(currency, entity)
         pprint(api_response)
     except graphsense.ApiException as e: